rust-lang/book/nostarch/chapter11.md

 ### Tests Capture Output

-By default, Rust's test library captures and discards output to standard out and standard error, unless the test fails.
-For example, if you call `println!` in a test and the test passes, you won't see the `println!` output in your terminal.
+By default, Rust’s test library captures and discards output to standard out and standard error, unless the test fails.
+For example, if you call `println!` in a test and the test passes, you won’t see the `println!` output in your terminal.
 This behavior can be disabled by sending the `--nocapture` flag to the test binary: